-Important facts about the coronavirus
+Important facts about the novel coronavirus

-The novel coronavirus is now spreading globally.
+Its official name is 'SARS-CoV-2'.
+The respiratory disease that it causes is called 'COVID-19'.
 It is transmitted by droplet or smear infection.
 This can happen from person to person via the mucous membranes, or indirectly via the hands.
 This is because the hands can come into contact with the mucous membranes of the mouth, the nose or the eyes, and so make the transmission of the virus possible.